Skip to Site Header Skip to Main Content Skip to Footer

 When one thinks of treatment or services for stress and anxiety, weighted blankets may not be the first thing that comes to mind.
 Weighted blankets probably remind people of napping rather than deep sleep, but they can be used for so much more than just being lazy on a couch and reading a good book.

 Many people today find themselves adding weighted blankets to their sleep routine as they can help reduce anxiety and relieve stress while promoting calmness and healthy sleeping habits.
-A weighted blanket may improve sleep, ease symptoms, and provide additional benefits for individuals with insomnia, autism, anxiety, and other conditions.
+A weighted blanket may improve sleep, ease symptoms, reduce stress, and provide additional benefits for individuals with insomnia, autism, anxiety, and other conditions.

 We’ll explore a weighted blanket and its benefits, making it a popular choice as a therapeutic blanket.